blake-r/pytest-durations/README.md

                         Minimal duration in seconds for inclusion in slowest list.
 Default 0.005 --pytest-durations-log=FILE
                         Result log filename or dash for terminal output.
-                        Default "-"
+Default "-" --pytest-durations-group-by={legacy,module,class,function}
+                        Group test durations by module, class, or function.
+Use legacy grouping for backward compatibility.
+Default:
+                        "function"
 ```

 Note: please don't be mistaken by `--durations` options which comes from pytest itself.